-Many factors contribute to the attainment of these goals - the explicit and implicit content of courses in many different disciplines, the various teaching/learning strategies employed by instructors, the effectiveness of advisement and counseling, the impact of co-curricular activities, the quality of facilities, and the intellectual, social, and spiritual atmosphere of the College.
-The faculty, staff, and administration work to see that these ingredients combine to the advantage of the student.
+Many factors contribute to the attainment of these goals, including the content of courses in diverse academic disciplines; the various teaching/learning strategies employed by instructors; the effectiveness of advisement and counseling; the impact of co-curricular activities; the quality of facilities; and the intellectual, social, and spiritual atmosphere of the College.
+Together, the faculty, staff, and administration strive to ensure that these factors combine to the full advantage of the student.
+Additionally, in recognition of the various strengths and talents of our students, King's College works to provide individualized educational experiences to foster greater growth in every student.